ccUnity3d/Brainztorm-docs/manual/users/introduction.rst

 .. image:: images/resources.png

+The fields in resources are:

+- *Code*: Code to represent the resource.
+- *Tags*: Tags to group the resources.
+- *Amount*: Amount of the resource.
+- *Maximum Amount*: Maximum amount of the resource.

 Achievements
 -------------
 Brainztorm allows achievements management in a game with the ability to link these to users for easy handling.